-The following are courses offered in 2017 by semester.
+The following are courses offered in academic year 2017-2018 by semester.
 To register for classes, visit InsideND.

 Fall 2017 Courses

 Topics in Reformation History - 93350 - Mon.
 6:00-8:30 - Brad Gregory

 A colloquium to acquaint graduate students with significant scholarship on early modern Christianity, both geographically and thematically, in its political, social, and cultural contexts.
 Students will lead class discussions, write book reviews, and produce a historiographical essay on a topic of their choice.
 Reading ability in languages other than English desirable but not required.